PacificCommunity/ofp-sam-transition-plan/notes/rfmo_discussion/questionnaire.md

 that's more convenient.
 The answers from the questionnaire will help us map the landscape to decide how best to move forward.

-1. What assessment software do you use for tuna assessments?
+1. What assessment software do you use for tuna and billfish assessments?
 If possible, can you indicate which software is used for which stock?

 2. Are these software adequate for your current needs?